How Far Ahead Should You Make Pico de Gallo? Timing Tips

 You can make pico de gallo ahead.
 We recommend making it just a day before you eat or serve it so it’s closest to its original state which is freshly made.

 Is it better to make it the night or the day before?
-The rule, really, is that pico de gallo should be fresh.
+The rule, really, is that authentic pico de gallo should be fresh.
 If you can’t prepare it fresh because you are busy or for some other reasons, you should make it closest to the time you would eat or serve it to other people.

 So, in this case, making it the night before and refrigerating it would be closer than making it the day before.
 The flavor, texture, or smell won’t change either way.

 Tomatoes are pretty watery, In fact, 95% of them are water (source: Bupa).
-Pico de gallo mostly contains tomatoes.
+Pico de gallo mostly contains fresh tomatoes.
 Tomatoes, especially if they have their seeds intact, can make the pico de gallo watery if it’s left outside for too long, or when it’s heated.

 glass bowl with pico de gallo